microsoft/vscode-docs/docs/python/python-tutorial.md

 If you restart the debugger, the debugger again stops on the first breakpoint.

-To stop running a program before it's complete, use the red square stop button on the debug toolbar (`kb(workbench.action.debug.stop)`), or use the **Debug > Stop debugging** menu command.
+To stop running a program before it's complete, use the red square stop button on the debug toolbar (`kb(workbench.action.debug.stop)`), or use the **Run > Stop debugging** menu command.

 For full details, see [Debugging configurations](/docs/python/debugging.md), which includes notes on how to use a specific Python interpreter for debugging.